John B. Castleman Monument: History

 On the night of August 12–13, 2017, the statue and the historical marker near it were defaced with orange paint.
 The statue was defaced again in February 2018 and a third time in April 2018.
 At the request of Mayor Greg Fischer, Louisville's Commission on Public Art created the Public Arts and Monuments Advisory Committee which held forums to develop recommendations for handling public artworks that "honored bigotry, racism and/or slavery."
 The committee made public a draft of their report in June 2018, stating that "A bronze figure towering above a city street gives the impression that the city celebrates the entire life of the figure depicted..." and "Removal is the best option when it is no longer possible to reconcile the monument’s message with the values of the city."
 The final report was delivered on June 30, 2018, with Mayor Fischer announcing on August 8 that "...the city will be moving the Castleman & [ George D. Prentice ] statues.
 My decision is based on the findings of our Public Art & Monuments Advisory Committee — Louisville must not maintain statues that serve as validating symbols for racist or bigoted ideology."

-In order to remove the statue, the mayor's office is required to first obtain a certificate of appropriateness from the Cherokee Triangle Architectural Review Committee.
-This is because the statue is located in the Cherokee Triangle Preservation District.
+In order to remove the statue, the mayor's office was required to first obtain a certificate of appropriateness from the Cherokee Triangle Architectural Review Committee.
+This was because the statue was located in the Cherokee Triangle Preservation District.
 However, while convening on the issue on January 23, 2019, the committee arrived at a split vote.
 On May 9, 2019, the Metro Louisville Landmark Commission ruled that the monument may be removed.